As many of us unfortunately know, fatigue is said to be one of the ‘big three’ symptoms of IBD (pain, fatigue, and urgently needing the toilet).

-The new AEGIS-1, and The new AEGIS-1, and AEGIS-2 studies are aiming to find out whether ST10-021, an oral ferric iron preparation, is safe and effective in the treatment of iron deficiency anaemia (IDA) in non-active ulcerative colitis (UC), and non-active Crohn’s disease (CD).
+The new AEGIS-1, and AEGIS-2 studies aimed to find out whether ST10-021, an oral ferric iron preparation, is safe and effective in the treatment of iron deficiency anaemia (IDA) in non-active ulcerative colitis (UC), and non-active Crohn’s disease (CD).

 For people with ulcerative colitis (UC) or Crohn’s disease (CD), iron deficiency anaemia (IDA) is a common problem.
 Symptoms such as chronic fatigue and frequent headaches can have a significant impact on quality of life, so effective management of IDA is important as part of the wider management of UC and CD.